 - For each tortilla, spread ½ cup of seafood mixture in the center then sprinkle 1 tablespoon of queso fresco, and 1 tablespoon jack cheese.

 - Roll each tortilla, leaving the ends open.
-Place each enchilada seam side down into a greased 13 x 9-inch casserole dish.
+Place rolled tortillas seam side down into a prepared baking dish.

 - Spread any remaining filling and enchilada sauce over the enchiladas, then sprinkle with the remaining jack cheese.